cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 **content:** Data that is not used for identification, and just stored in the data model

-# Flat Structure Transformation
+# Property of the source data

+## Tabelarized + Normalized
 Data can be complex in multiple ways, especially when it comes to hierarchical data or document formats.
 The following approach uses the source data representation after its transformaion into a single relational table model(all data is organized in Rows, every row contains all fields).
 Hierarchical data formats might need multiple transformations(one for each array).

-In that case, each of these particular transformations will relate to one of the described patterns.
+Also data might not be fully normalized.
+This is given when there are fields, that target the same data vault columns **without** a different relational context.
+(e.g. a row with (PersonID1, Name1, PersonID2, Name2) or (Airportid,Runway1Length, Runway2Lenght)).
+This kind of incoming datasets need to be normalized when extracting the, creating appropriate multiple rows.

 # Informationtypes of data
 To define the variety of mappings, it is necessary to clarify the types of information, represented by a field.